cybersecurity-cnr/DockerChannel/README.md

 **CPU**

-In this case, the `allocation_amount` variable is expressed in terms of operations to execute for each round, while the `threshold` variable is expressed in terms of increase of percentage of CPU occupied by the sender.
+In this case, the `allocation_amount` variable is expressed in terms of operations to execute for each round, while the `threshold` variable is expressed in terms of a percentage increase of the CPU.
 For further information, please refer to the scientific paper mentioned above.

 * sender: